zegnus/graph-ql-end-to-end-android/README.md

-# Basic end-to-end GraphQL implementation with Express and Android-Kotlin with coroutines (part 1)
+# Basic end-to-end GraphQL implementation with Express and Android-Kotlin with coroutines

 I decided to investigate what is GraphQL as to gather knowledge on this technology and be able to make informed decisions regarding the future of APIs in my profession.
 You will find all the code in my github repository https://github.com/zegnus/graph-ql-end-to-end-android